Nitheesh23/-BungeeTech-Assignment/README.md

 Screenshots
 API Reference
 Technologies Used

 -----------------------------------------------------------------------------------------------------------------------------------
 **Features**
     **Feature 1:** I have implemented filter options for both year and genre in my movie app.
     **Feature 2:** I have added a search option to my movie app.
-    **Feature 3:** I have incorporated a watchlist feature in my movie app..
+    **Feature 3:** I have incorporated a watchlist feature in my movie app.

 -----------------------------------------------------------------------------------------------------------------------------------
 **Setup and Run Instructions**
 **Clone the repository:**